ZALA 421-08

-ZALA 421-08 is a micro air vehicle developed and produced by the Izhevsk-based ZALA Aero company.
-It is a small, portable and reliable UAV platform.
-Weighing only 9 kg it includes 2 aerial vehicles, compact ground control station, 2 spare power supply kits and backpack container used for transportation.
+ZALA 421-08 is a micro air vehicle developed and produced by the Izhevsk, Russia, based ZALA Aero company.
+It is a small, portable UAV platform.
+Weighing 9 kg, it includes 2 aerial vehicles, compact ground control station, 2 spare power supply kits and a backpack container used for transportation.
 ZALA 421-08 is designed for front-line reconnaissance, overground and oversea surveillance.

 It takes 3 minutes to prepare ZALA for launching.
-The UAV is operated in the autonomous or semi-autonomous mode.
+The UAV is operated in autonomous or semi-autonomous mode.